asteriau/dotfiles/README.md

   <img src="https://i.imgur.com/4QPAqXW.png">

 ## Info 📖
 These are my personal dotfiles which form the desktop you see above.
+It uses the [Paradise](https://github.com/paradise-theme/paradise) color scheme.

 Let's get the boring stuff out of the way :